jordan-blake/dexicon/README.md

-# gexicon
+# dexicon
-The NodeJS Api for NLP-Relational Data
+The Fast, NodeJS Api for NLP-Relational Data